-The third and final building to rise in Brooklyn’s City Point megadevelopment—also the only for-sale property in the development—this luxury residential tower by Kohn Pedersen Fox is also the tallest, not just in City Point, but in all of Brooklyn.
+The third and final building to rise in Brooklyn’s City Point megadevelopment—also the only for-sale property in the development—this luxury residential tower by Kohn Pedersen Fox is also one of the tallest, not just in City Point, but in all of Brooklyn.
 With height comes unparalleled views of the New York skyline and waterways—from the roof deck’s infinity pool and through the oversized windows that define the graphic, multidimensional facade and refined, playful interiors by Katherine Newman Design.
 The 65-foot-long saltwater pool is also impressive, but it’s just one part of a suite of amenities that includes a rock-climbing wall, squash/basketball court, spin studio, and indoor/outdoor children’s play area, not to mention the offerings just outside: the new Willoughby Square Park and City Point, Brooklyn’s largest food, shopping, and entertainment destination.
 The property offers convenient access to 11 subway lines and is one stop from Manhattan.

 Developed By Extell Development